Tuesday, December 29, 2020

 A boy encounters a mole, a fox and a horse.
 They ramble together, asking each other thought-provoking questions and develop an enduring friendship.
 The answers and sentences are oh-so simple yet so profound.
 Each page could be framed and displayed to offer encouragement to live more kindly and courageously.

-Some of the maxims that did not sit well with me because of their focus on self.
+Some of the maxims did not sit well with me because of their focus on self.

 -Borrowed from the library.